Meowstronot/Meowstronot/README.md

 ###

-<p align="left"><br>- 📚 I'm currently deepening my knowledge in the fields of data and machine learning.<br>- ⚡ I specialize in Excel VBA and was trusted as a Macro Excel Developer at my previous company.<br><br>check my portofolio please.</p>
+<p align="left">- 📚 I'm currently deepening my knowledge in the fields of data and machine learning.<br>- ⚡ I specialize in Excel VBA and was trusted as a Macro Excel Developer at my previous company.<br><br>check my portofolio please.</p>

 ###